krezaey/ahtohallan/README.md

 Ahtohallan introduces these language features:

-- An object oriented programming leanguage reminiscent of JavaScript
+- An object oriented programming language reminiscent of JavaScript
 - Frozen casing: A style of casing where everything is capitalized, and separated by `~` Like~This !
 Additionally, all keywords should be capitalized.
 - Like ice, the language is strong and dynamic